SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## Security

 Using a third-party library or package is always a risk.
-That said, we're working on some measures to help secure our code and to give you access to more secure ways to do this stuff.
-You can follow this conversation in GitHub at https://github.com/SuffolkLITLab/ALKiln/issues/425.
+That said, we take measures to help secure our code, such as protecting our release branches and requiring reviews before merging any new code.

+In addition, here are some actions you can take to manage the security of the tests, as well as general guidelines for server security.

 ### Disable the tests